auth0/laravel-auth0/README2.md

         --json > .auth0.api.json
     ```

-5. Add the newly created JSON files to `.gitignore`, as they contain sensitive credentials:
+5. Add the new files to `.gitignore`:

     ```bash
     echo ".auth0.*.json" >> .gitignore